Accounting and Finance

 330 Governmental and Not-for-Profit Accounting.
 (2)

 Principles of accounting and reporting for governmental units and not-for-profit institutions and organizations.
 Prerequisite: 325.
 Spring.

 Recording, communicating, and interpreting basic cost information for controlling routine operations and long-range planning.
 Job order and process costing, standard costs and variances, variable costing, flexible budgets, capital budgeting, cost analysis for special purposes, and performance measurement.
 Prerequisite: 114.
 Spring.

 Federal income taxation of individuals, partnerships, and corporations.
 Preparation of various returns and forms.
 Internet research on special tax problems.
 Prerequisite: 114.
 Fall and spring.

 333 Corporate Financial Analysis.
 (4)

 This course is a mixture of financial theory along with real world applications.
 The course builds on the concepts of ACFN 310.
 Topics covered will include financial forecasting, capital budgeting, the cost of capital, capital structure, and long-term financing.
 Prerequisite: 310.
-Fall.
+Fall and spring.

 335 Business Law.
 (2)